BLUE STAR PATMOS Trip from Santorini to Ios on 10 July 2017

 Ios seen from far away.

 As we were approaching Ios, another ship made her appearance.
-This time, it was the high speed craft SUPER JET of Sea Jets, which was heading towards the opposite direction: from Ios to Santorini.
+This time, it was the high speed catamaran SUPER JET of Sea Jets, which was heading towards the opposite direction, from Ios to Santorini.

 The speedy SUPER JET now heading towards Santorini.
-She is Sea Jets' first-ever ship, and is also, as of 2017, the high speed craft (excluding hydrofoils) with the most experience in the Greek coastal service.
-2017 was indeed her twenty-third overall season in Greece, having had stints as the SEA JET 1 with Strintzis Lines (1995-2000) and Blue Star Ferries under the Blue Star Jets division (2000-2002), and as the JET ONE for Aegean Jet Maritime (2002-2004) prior to her sale to Sea Jets in 2004.
+She is the first ship that joined Sea Jets, and is also, as of 2017, the high speed craft (excluding hydrofoils) with the most experience in the Greek coastal service.
+The summer of 2017 indeed marked her twenty-third overall season in Greece, as she has had stints as the SEA JET 1 with Strintzis Lines (1995-2000) and Blue Star Ferries under the Blue Star Jets division (2000-2002), and as the JET ONE for Aegean Jet Maritime (2002-2004) prior to her sale to Sea Jets in 2004.

 The SUPER JET heading at full-speed towards Santorini.